Indigenous Environmental Network: History

-The Indigenous Environmental Network was formed in 1990 to bring to light environmental and economic injustices faced specifically by the indigenous peoples of North America.
+The Indigenous Environmental Network was created in 1990, to bring to light environmental and economic injustices faced specifically by the indigenous peoples of North America.
+Its formation took place at the annual Protecting Mother Earth gatherings that began in 1990 on the Navajo Nation in Dilkon, where the group of activists that would become Diné CARE had recently defeated a hazardous waste incinerator proposal.
+The IEN also first started from meetings in the home of Lori Goodman in the Navajo Nation, where she would host them in her own kitchen.

 Ties to environmental justice movement

 The environmental justice movement seeks to address issues of environmental racism, which arises when people of color and other marginalized populations such as indigenous peoples are disproportionately affected by exposure to hazardous environmental conditions; the unavailability of safe, healthy, and affordable food options; and exclusion from participatory involvement in community decision-making.

-Indigenous peoples have historically suffered injustice through environmental racism, having faced repeated despoliation of sacred lands as well as over-exploitation of resources by governments and other actors.
+The environmental justice movement objects to over-exploitation of resources by governments and other actors.
 This includes dumping, establishment of toxic waste sites, or development of environmentally harmful infrastructure (such as pipelines), specifically on Native American reservations and First Nations reserves.
-Breaches of indigenous autonomy by the U.S. government are often justified by the claim that the development of indigenous lands would increase economic opportunity for localsclaims that are rarely supported by evidence.
 Indigenous residents and custodians usually see development projects imposed in this manner as an infringement on their right to self-determination and religious freedom.